adjascently/web50/README.md

 # web50
-Collection of CS50's Introduction to Web Programming Projects
+Collection of CS50's Introduction to Web Programming with Python and JavaScript Projects